v-friedrich/Electricity-Market-Model/README.md

 # Master-thesis
-Modelling the German Electricity Spot Market withImperfect Information
+Modelling the German Electricity Spot Market with Imperfect Information